 Therefore, treating cattle for worms and fluke at housing has been shown to produce both production and management benefits; from an animal management point of view, it reduces the need for further handling of animals later in the housing period.
 From a productivity perspective, animals that were treated at housing had the potential to finish up to 12 days before untreated animals and also gained up to 7.5kg more delivering an extra £16.52 per head.

-CYDECTIN TriclaMox is the only combination fluke and worm product to provide both a persistent wormer and a flukicide that treats all stages of fluke, early immature, late immature and adults.
+CYDECTIN® TriclaMox® is the only combination fluke and worm product to provide both a persistent wormer and triclabendazole - no other Pour-on or injection is more effective against adult and immature fluke.
 Treating cattle at housing rather than delaying treatment has been found to improve growth rates compared to animals receiving delayed treatment or no treatment at all.

 - One treatment for stomach worm, lungworm, lice and liver fluke control